kenanarslanbay/Employee-Compensation-Project/README.md

 ```

 # Configuring ssh file to connect automatically whenever we exits:

-- Create a file under **~/.ssh** called config.
-We will be using this for configuring SSH.
+Create a file under **~/.ssh** called config.
+We will be using this for configuring SSH connection.

 Host de-project
 HostName <externalip>